2. What information we collect and how we use it

 For users that register on our website (if any), we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.

 10. Choice / Opt-out

-You may choose to stop receiving our newsletter or marketing emails at any time, by following the unsubscribe instructions included in any of our emails, by updating your communications preferences, or you can contact us via hello @stoor.pro
+You may choose to stop receiving our newsletter or marketing emails at any time, by following the unsubscribe instructions included in any of our emails, by updating your communications preferences, or you can contact us via support @stoor.pro